 For some background on why I’m talking about the pros and cons of living in Europe (and thinking about it non-stop lately)… my husband and I moved to France in January 2020.

-We lived in Nice, France for one year (debatably during the worst year ever) but we learned a lot about what living in Europe is like.
+We lived in Nice, France for one year in 2020 (debatably during the worst year ever) but we learned a lot about what living in Europe is like and decided to stay.

 Besides that, Jake and I have lived almost two years in Southeast Asia, some time in Turkey, and a handful of months in Mexico.

 We’re at a point where we need to decide where we’d like to have a home base for the next couple of years since I would really like a bit more stability than the nomad lifestyle can give me.

 We’ve been nomadic for almost 5 years and have lived all over the world, but we still don’t have a place to call home.